10 Abandoned cart recovery Easy Strategies in 202312 min readReading Time: 9 minutes

 There will always be extenuating circumstances that drive a consumer to abandon a sale, whether it is an offline distraction or a text from a friend.’

-Another compelling reason to have a concrete cart recovery strategy is that the cost of recovering an abandoned cart is generally much lesser than the cost of acquiring a new customer mainly because the customer is already in the loop, the retailer knows exactly what the customer is looking for and can offer personalized deals.
+Abandoned cart recovery is surprisingly easy and can save a lot of money for eCommerce websites.
+The cost of recovering a cart is typically much less than the cost of acquiring a new shopper.
+This is also because the company knows exactly what the shopper is looking for and can offer personalized deals.

-How to write the best Abandoned Cart Email?
+How to write a perfect Abandoned Cart Email?

-- Include pictures of the products in the cart to visually entice the customer
+- Picture of the products in the cart

-- Provide social proof in the form of ratings/reviews of the products by other shoppers to convince the customer
+- Ratings/Reviews of the products by other shoppers

-- Provide the complete price of the product including shipping charges as a lack of transparency in pricing annoys the customer
+- Complete price of the product including shipping charges

 But shoppers get emails from multiple websites every single day.
 How can retailers make their emails stand out?